 Uncontrollable thoughts, worry, or fear.

 Feeling suffocated or dizzy.

 If you’re struggling with anxiety, there is hope.
-The key to overcoming anxiety is addressing the negative thoughts that are flooding your mind.
-Feelings come from thoughts and thoughts emerge from beliefs.
+The key to overcoming anxiety is addressing the negative thoughts that are overwhelming your mind.
+Feelings come from thoughts and thoughts are influenced by beliefs.
 Establishing your beliefs in Christ and transforming your thoughts will greatly impact your mood.
 Learning to think positively, realistically and redemptively will help you overcome anxiety.

 Counseling is an excellent tool for those looking to change the way they think.
 We combine tools with teachings, healing, and patience of Christ for maximum results, even for those who were disappointed with counseling in the past.
 Should you require medication to get the results you need, we can offer referrals to providers who can help with that, too.

 Feeling sad is normal, but sometimes it can feel as though it takes over our lives.
 Depression can be caused by many things.
 In some cases there could be a biological reason, although in many cases, depression comes from negative thinking patterns.
 Feelings are influenced by thoughts and thoughts are connected with beliefs.
 Negative thoughts emerge from parts of us that hold false beliefs that are contrary to what is true.

 Feeling of hopelessness